Apply online

 This scheme means that your child would receive free meals under the transitional rule until December 31, 2023 or until the end of their current phase of education.

-If your child gets free meals under transitional protection, this would mean that they would be ineligible for other things such as the Pupil Development Grant.
+If your child gets free meals under transitional protection, this would mean that they would be ineligible for other things such as the School Essentials Grant.

 Universal Primary Free School Meals

-If your child is in reception and you would like them to have their free meal in school, simply use the ParentPay website to book your child's free meal.
+For your child to get their free school meals you will need to book using the ParentPay website (external link).
 You can find out more about registering with ParentPay on our ‘Pay for school meals’ page.